 “I had to Google ‘How to write a resignation letter,’” she says.
 “You come out of residency and no one teaches you how to do that.”

-Dr. Gaff isn’t alone.
+Dr. Gaff, a Family Medicine physician and Clinic Medical Director with Providence Medical Group in Oregon, isn't alone.
 Nearly a third (32%) of providers started a new job in the last three years, according to our recent Provider Solutions & Development (PS&D) Consumer Insights Report.
 It’s clear that many providers are considering a career change, but they may not fully understand the job transition process.

 “Nobody actually discussed what I was required to complete, other than closing my charts on the last day of work,” Dr. Gaff says.
 “The process didn’t seem as hard as I thought it was going to be.
 Yet no one really gave me a clear idea of what I was supposed to do.”